department-of-veterans-affairs/next-build/READMEs/quickstart.md

 - Reuse existing field type
   - field_types_d.ts

----

 ## Passing tests

 You won’t be able to commit unless:

 - There are no errors
   - Passing threshold must be 80% or above
-  - To bypass with intentions to created draft PRs for code help and review you can use the –no-verify with your commit command
+  - To bypass with intentions to created draft PRs for code help and review you can use the -–no-verify with your commit command
 - Yarn test will run tests on the entirety of next-build Once you commit and push for pull request, a series of tests will run on the pull request
 - One of the common points of failed passing is tugboat which will have an error log to view why tugboat failed
   - Our [tugboat ReadME](READMEs/tugboat.md) is brief but should redirect to the VA tugboat doc for more information.

----

 ## Test commands